matter-labs/zksync/docs/swift-exits.md

 1. When the specified block is committed on `Rollup` contract (or if it has been already committed), the relevant `RepaymentRequest`s will be marked as `committed`
 2. When the specified block is verified on `Rollup` contract, it will check relevant `RepaymentRequest`s for `committed` mark and send required number of tokens to `SwiftExits` contract.
-3. `SwiftExits` contract will repay a debt to `Compound` and will get validators tokens
+3. `SwiftExits` contract will repay a debt to `Compound` and will get validators tokens, fees will be sent to validators accounts on `Rollup` contract
 4. If the verified block does not have the corresponding withdrawal operation, but `RepaymentRequest` for it created, the punishment process will start.
 An intersection of the validators who signed the swift exit request and the validators who verified the block without corresponding withdraw operation will be found.
 The borrowed amount will be held from them in no return.
 The rest of the validators will receive their tokens

 Full swift exit process without special cases of early verified block and punishment of validators.
 Contains complete inner contracts logic: